shaheennabi/Production-Ready-LeafLogic-Multi-AI-Agents-Project/README.md

 #### Framework Selection

 - Chose **Object Detection with YOLOv5**, trained on an **A100 GPU** with a **self-annotated dataset** of **25K images**, which we later **open-sourced** for the community.
-- For your AI Agents pipeline, we used taskflowai framework to build these (as it's high-quality open-source support framework-used to build Multi_AI Agents system).
+- For our AI Agents pipeline, we used taskflowai framework to build these (as it's high-quality open-source support framework-used to build Multi_AI Agent system).

 #### Model Selection